Length: 2 Days

 Fundamentals of Infrared (IR) Technology

-Infrared technology can be integrated into existing systems to add new technical capabilities.
-And, as production volumes increase, costs continue to come down, making the technology even more accessible for an even wider range of uses.
+For example, infrared technology can be integrated into existing systems to add new technical capabilities.
+And, as production volumes increase, costs will continue to come down, making the technology even more accessible for an even wider range of uses.

 Fundamentals of Infrared (IR) Technology Course by Tonex